 A job posting might advertise the position as $90,000 OTE, for example, but if the company's average rep earnings are only $60,000, the candidate may want to think before accepting the role.

 On-target earnings are vital for drawing top talent to your sales organization and for keeping them motivated, productive, and successful once they get there.
-But calculating the right OTE for the various sales roles within your company can be challenging, especially if you dont have a system that enables reps to consistency hit their quota.
+But calculating the right OTE for the various sales roles within your company can be challenging, especially if you don't have a system that enables reps to consistently hit their quota.

 The Outreach Sales Execution Platform helps teams understand how their current compensation plan drives performance, and empowers them to pivot as their business objectives change.
-With powerful solutions that boost forecasting accuracy, offer transparency into performance at the org, team, and rep-level, Outreach can help organizations ensure that every member of the sales team is a top-performer.
+With powerful solutions that boost forecasting accuracy, and offer transparency into performance across the org, team, and rep-level, Outreach can help organizations ensure that every member of the sales team has the potential to become a top performer.

 Learn more about how to motivate your team to achieve their full potential, or request a demo today.